OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 ### Template parameters

-To make the Farmer Template flexible, we’ll add some parameters to the application.
+To make the Farmer template flexible, we’ll add some parameters to the application.
 This will allow us to supply different values and Farmer will create our resources in Azure based on those values.

 The first three we need are related to authenticating with Azure.
 These values can be obtained by creating an [Azure Service Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).